Nivin Pauly Opens Up About Mahaveeryar; Says It Is A Unique Time Travel Film

 The actor-producer, during his interaction with the media, confirmed that the Abrid Shine directorial is indeed a time travel film.
 According to Nivin Pauly, Mahaveeryar is a unique time travel film that will connect with audiences from all age groups.
 However, the leading man also hinted that the film deals with a subject that is completely new to the Malayalam film industry.

 Director Abrid Shine, on the other hand, revealed that he was extremely fascinated with a short story that was written by renowned writer M Mukundan.
 Mahaveeryar is based on that short story, which deals with the time travel concept and discusses a very relevant social issue.
-The photographer-turned filmmaker feels that its is a story that deserves to be seen in the theaters.
+The photographer-turned-filmmaker feels that it is a story that deserves to be seen in the theaters.